Hurricane Ida: Striking pictures show storm sweeping Gulf Coast

 Published

-Hurricane Ida makes landfall on the US state of Louisiana, on the 16th anniversary of Hurricane Katrina.Full Article
+Hurricane Ida made landfall on the US state of Louisiana, on the 16th anniversary of Hurricane Katrina.Full Article

 Published

-Hurricane Ida makes landfall on the US state of Louisiana, on the 16th anniversary of Hurricane Katrina.Full Article
+Hurricane Ida made landfall on the US state of Louisiana, on the 16th anniversary of Hurricane Katrina.Full Article

-Louisiana residents flee storm surges and powerful winds as Hurricane Ida makes landfall
+Thousands of volunteers from all across the country made their way down to the Gulf Coast this past weekend.

-Louisiana Gov. John Bel Edwards joins CNN’s Jake Tapper to discuss his state’s preparations as Hurricane Ida bears down on the..
+Con Edison workers are among the caravan of local volunteers racing South to help storm-battered Louisiana.
+CBS2's Christina Fan..